 8. If you believe you have a claim against us, you agree to provide us with the following: (1) written notification of your claim within seven days of discovery, in sufficient detail and with sufficient supporting documents that we can evaluate it; and (2) immediate access to the premises.
 Failure to comply with these conditions releases us from liability.

 9. You agree that the exclusive venue for any litigation arising out of this Agreement shall be in the county where we have our principal place of business.
 If you fail to prove any claim against us, you agree to pay all our legal costs, expenses and attorney’s fees incurred in defending that claim.
-You agree that the exclusive venue for any legal action against InterNACHI itself, allegedly arising out of this Agreement or our membership in InterNACHI, will be in Boulder County, Colorado.
-Before bringing any such action, you must provide InterNACHI with 30 days’ written notice of the nature of the claim, in sufficient detail and with sufficient supporting documents that InterNACHI can evaluate it.
-In any action against us or InterNACHI, you waive trial by jury.
+You agree that the exclusive venue for any legal action against InterNACHI® itself, allegedly arising out of this Agreement or our membership in InterNACHI®, will be in Boulder County, Colorado.
+Before bringing any such action, you must provide InterNACHI® with 30 days’ written notice of the nature of the claim, in sufficient detail and with sufficient supporting documents that InterNACHI® can evaluate it.
+In any action against us or InterNACHI®, you waive trial by jury.

 10. If a court declares any provision of this Agreement invalid, the remaining provisions remain in effect.
 This Agreement represents our entire agreement; there are no terms other than those set forth herein.
 All prior discussions are merged into this Agreement.
 No statement or promise by us shall be binding unless reduced to writing and signed by one of our authorized officers.
 Any modification of this Agreement must be in writing and signed by you and by one of our authorized officers.
 This Agreement shall be binding upon and enforceable by the parties and their heirs, executors, administrators, successors and assignees.
 You will have no cause of action against us after one year from the date of the inspection.